crolllab/crolllab_v3/_members/luzia-stalder.md

 ---

 Luzia Stalder is a computational and molecular biologist interested in understanding how pathogens interact with their surrounding microbiome.
 She received a B.Sc. in Biology from ETH Zurich in 2016, and a M.Sc. in Biochemistry from the University of Toronto and ETH Zurich in 2019.
 In her ongoing research she focuses on high-throughput monitoring of bacterial-fungal interactions and their impact on plant health.

+Luzia successfully defended her PhD thesis in autumn 2024 and received a SNSF Postdoc.Mobility grant to continue her research with Viviane Cordovez at the Netherlands Institute of Ecology in Wageningen.